hb9kns/plog/README.md

 use different instances for different collections.

-The scripts share a common configuration file `.plog.rc`, which has to be in the same directory as the scripts themselves.
+The scripts share a common configuration file `.plog.rc`, which has to be in the *working* directory.
 It is basically an additional shell script which is executed at the beginning of each of the other scripts, but after setting of the variables.
 This way, values set in the configuration file will override the defaults hardcoded in scripts.